SlaterJamesSmith/epicodus-bootcamp/00-templates/webpack-react/README.md

 1. Install Node.js on local machine.

-2. Clone repository and navigate to `webpack-project`.
+2. Clone repository and navigate to `webpack-react`.

 3. Run `npm install` to load required packages.